Make Music Day 2018 Announces Updated Schedule

 - World's Largest "M" – On the site of the largest "M" in the world, built out of limestone on a hillside in Platteville (WI), participants will play a variety of percussion instruments on each of the 266 steps leading to the top.

-- Earth Harp – At NAMM's Museum of Making Music in San Diego, the world's longest playable stringed instrument – the Earth Harp – will be strung from the building and played by an ensemble of musicians led by William Close.
+- Earth Harp – At NAMM's Museum of Making Music in Carlsbad, the world's longest playable stringed instrument – the Earth Harp – will be strung from the building and played by an ensemble of musicians led by William Close

 - Lyric Writing and Hip Hop Cypher – In Hartford, local poet and hip hop educator Roberto "LAUGH" Sanchez will lead a lyric writing workshop focused on hip hop and hip hop poetry.
 Participants can join a cypher circle led by LAUGH and featuring local hip hop musicians.